A Guide to Tennis Betting

 Tennis is one of the biggest and most popular sports in the world.
 It has been for decades and it’s pleasing to see the game in Europe continues to thrive, pulling in record numbers at major venues.
 That comes as no surprise to followers of the sport as its history is littered with drama, upset and tales of success against all the odds.

-The modern schedule is boosted by live TV coverage and thanks to major television stations, such as Sky Sports, BT Sport, Eurosport and the BBC, more people than ever before get the chance to keep up to date with recent developments.
-The ATP Tour and WTA Tour is covered live in every major city around the world and there’s a healthy support from the Challenger Tour.
+The modern schedule is boosted by live TV coverage and thanks to major television stations, such as Sky Sports, BT Sport, Eurosport and the BBC, more people than ever before getting the chance to keep up to date with recent developments.
+You can also watch it via live streaming.
+The ATP Tour and WTA Tour are covered live in every major city around the world and there’s a healthy support from the Challenger Tour.
 You can watch men’s and ladies’ singles, doubles, mixed doubles and even wheelchair tennis.

 The desire amongst the public to watch tennis tournaments on a weekly basis hasn’t gone unnoticed by bookmakers, with traders reacting quickly.
 You will now find betting offered on all major matches and competitions, allowing punters to back their opinions with cash.
 Call the outright winner of the week’s biggest tournament or bet on a fixture that catches your eye.
 There is no lack of options available either, including match winner, set betting and handicap.